arpan9236/Machine_Learning_using_Python/README.md

 to solve various business problems and case studies.

 I have completed the course upto this portion.
-Currently, I am learning Ntural Language Processing (NLP) and other advanced ML models.
+Currently, I am learning Natural Language Processing (NLP) and other advanced ML models.
 I will update the codes of these topics as I finish learning.